GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 2 Corinthians 7:8-11

-You see, it was necessary for Paul to preach biblical repentance on this occasion and it bore good fruit at the Corinthian church.
+You see, it was necessary for Paul to preach biblical repentance on this occasion and it bore good fruit at the Corinth church.
 Sometimes it will be necessary for you or me to preach repentance as well—which includes urging people to put off the flesh—as led of the Spirit.
 “Radical grace” preachers who hate the idea of preaching repentance—at least in the sense of turning from sin—need to get a hold of this.

 I change my way of thinking so that my life lines up with what is true.
 I repent every day and it’s wonderful.